-The Southern red-backed vole is a mostly nocturnal, small mammal from the central part of North America.
-Their color is gray, with a red stripe on its back, and an underbody of gray or white.
+The Southern red-backed vole is a primarily nocturnal, small mammal from the central part of North America.
+Their color is gray, with a red stripe on their back and an underbody of gray or white.

-The Southern red-backed vole measures from 7 to 11.2 cm and weighs from 6 to 42 g.
+The Southern red-backed vole measures 7 to 11.2 cm and weighs 6 to 42 g.
 They have a lifespan of 10 to 20 months.

-This species of vole is an omnivore eating insect, grains, fruits, nuts, seeds, berries, leaves, roots, bark, fungi, and lichens.
+This vole species is an omnivore-eating insect with grains, fruits, nuts, seeds, berries, leaves, roots, bark, fungi, and lichens.

 They live in coniferous, deciduous, and mixed forests near water bodies in southern Canada and the northern United States.

-Their blowhole is slit-like, and they can often be seen laying motionless at the surface of the water.
+Their blowhole is slit-like, and they can often be seen laying motionless at the water’s surface.
 They have a single calf after a long gestation period of 14-16 months.

-The spotted seal can be found around the Pacific Ocean in Alaska during the summer seasons where the water is relatively ice-free.
+The spotted seal can be found around the Pacific Ocean in Alaska during summer when the water is relatively ice-free.

-Spotted seals are similar in size to to harbor seals, often sharing the same areas, leading to misidentificaion.
-They measure 1.5 to 2.1 meters, and weigh between 81 to 109 kg.
-They can live to an age of 35 years.
+Spotted seals are similar in size to harbor seals, often sharing the same areas, leading to misidentification.
+They measure 1.5 to 2.1 meters and weigh between 81 to 109 kg.
+They can live to the age of 35 years.

 Spotted seals can dive up to 1,000 ft to find prey.
-The eat crustaceans, krill, herring, cod, capelin and pollock.
+They eat crustaceans, krill, herring, cod, capelThey, and pollock.

-Spotted seals get their name from the patterns of their coat, which is lightly colored with dark spots.
-They have a round head, small body and narrow snout.
+Spotted seals get their name from their coat patterns, lightly colored with dark spots.
+They have roundheads, petite bodies, and narrow snouts.

 St. Lawrence Island Shrew